camerondurham/ch/README.md

-# ch: container helper
+# ch: container helper [WIP]

-The goal of this project is to provide a simple shell interface and containerized environment for a C/C++ dev environment.
+A simple Docker interface to manage multiple containerized devleopment environments.
+Provides a simple shell environment for separate development environments designed to use for C++ development in CSCI 104 but portable enough to use whichever Docker container you choose.

 <a href="https://github.com/marketplace/actions/super-linter">
   <img align="left" src="https://github.com/camerondurham/ch/workflows/Lint%20Code%20Base/badge.svg" />